massalabs/as/packages/as-proba/README.md

 - **randomInt**, a method to generate a random number between given limits

-- **Sampler**, an object wich allows you to generate samples based on the probability distribution you built
+- **Sampler**, an object which allows you to generate samples based on the probability distribution you built

 The complete documentation of all available functions and objects can be found here: